Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 - Murray's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat allow 41.9 rebounds per game, ranking sixth in the league.
+- On the glass, the Heat are sixth in the NBA, conceding 41.9 rebounds per game.

-- Conceding 25.6 assists per game, the Heat are the 14th-ranked squad in the NBA.
+- Allowing 25.6 assists per game, the Heat are the 14th-ranked team in the NBA.

-- The Heat are the 28th-ranked squad in the league at allowing threes, giving up 13.1 made 3-pointers per game.
+- The Heat are the 28th-ranked squad in the NBA at allowing threes, conceding 13.1 made 3-pointers per contest.

 Jamal Murray vs. the Heat